fsemke/libft/README.md

 # How to use the library
 `make` to compile the library

+Add libft.h to the program Headerfile, and copy libft.a to the new project directory.
 `gcc main.c libft.a` to compile with a main file

 ## libc functions